pedramnajafi/Writing_in_a_file/README.md

 # Writing_in_a_file
-A simple example of how to write a file
+A simple example of how to write in a file

         text_file = open('inputFile.txt', 'r')
         passed_file = open('passedFile.txt', 'w')